Wang Jing (mountaineer): Everest Future Foundation

-Wang Jing established the Everest Future Foundation to improve the standard of living of the Sherpa community, more specifically, building their schools, monasteries, hospitals and contributing to other welfare activities.
+Wang established the Everest Future Foundation to improve the standards of living of the Sherpa community, building schools, monasteries, and hospitals, and contributing to other welfare activities.
 One example is the Khumjung Gompa, a monastery located in the Khumjung village at the foot of the sacred peak of Khumbila at an altitude of 3,790m.
 This monastery is an important source of spiritual guidance to the local communities.
-On the 25th of April 2015 when an earthquake struck leaving the monastery severely damaged, locals did not dare enter the monastery with the fear of sudden collapse.
+On the 25th of April 2015 when an earthquake struck, leaving the monastery severely damaged, locals did not dare enter the monastery with the fear of sudden collapse.
+The Foundation donated 13,000,000 Rupees to support the reconstruction of Khumjung Gumba in 2017.

-The Jing Foundation donated 13,000,000 Rupees to support the reconstruction of Khumjung Gumba.
-This donation will go a long way in funding the reconstruction of this important building in 2017.
-Jing has also donated to the Nepalese health and educational sectors in order to raise their current standard.
+Jing has also donated to the Nepalese health and educational sectors in order to raise their standards.
 Along with this, she participated in activities cleaning up garbage in the Qomolungma high-altitude named "Clean The Mountain".

 Books

-Wang Jing has also authored two books based on her mountaineering experiences, Life at Altitude and Silence of the Summit.
-The first book was first published in Chinese in 2013, telling Jing's story from a sportswear businessperson to a mountaineer.
+Wang has authored two books based on her mountaineering experiences, Life at Altitude and Silence of the Summit.
+The first book was first published in Chinese in 2013, telling Wang's story from a sportswear businessperson to a mountaineer.
 The second book, Silence of the Summit, was published in Chinese in 2016, focusing on her expedition in 2014.
 The English edition of Silence of the Summit was published in 2018.